naveen12345naveen/NaveenKumar/README.md

     object-fit: cover;
   }

-  /* When this class is added via JS, it overrides the default 'right' value */ .left-popup-box.slide-in {
+  /* When scrolled down, slides in 25px away from the right edge */ .right-popup-box.slide-in {
-    left: 25px;
+    right: 25px;
   }
 </style>